sergioenterprisedb/edb-k8s-workshop/chapter_one.md

 required to run a production-ready Postgres cluster on Kubernetes.

 ## 2. Lab infrastructure
-This lab is meant to run on a ROSA (Red Hat OpenShift on AWS) Kubernetes cluster.
+This lab is meant to run on a Red Hat OpenShift Kubernetes cluster.
 The following URLs are important for this lab:

  - sign-up / username sheet:
  - OpenShift console:
  - [Postgres cheatsheet](https://www.postgresqltutorial.com/postgresql-cheat-sheet/)

-The ROSA cluster is made up of three x86_64 EC2 worker nodes.
+The OpenShift cluster is made up of multiple x86_64 EC2 worker nodes.

 ## 3. The first steps
 Like of any database cluster, the purpose of a Postgres cluster on Kubernetes is to